 * Reportedly based on Hatteras hull

 HULL & STRUCTURE

 The vessel was inspected while afloat.
 Hull construction material is molded fiberglass.
 Deck is constructed of molded fiberglass and above deck structures are constructed of molded fiberglass.
 Coring is unknown.
+The hull identification number (HIN) is illegible on the transom.
 Bulkheads are constructed of plywood.
-Overall condition of the hull structure appears good.
+Overall condition of the hull structure appears satisfactory.
 The vessel’s weight is unknown.
 Exterior rails and hardware appear satisfactory.
-Cosmetic condition of vessel appears satisfactory externally and satisfactory – good internally.
-Vessel’s external colors are white with black stripes.
-Below waterline through hull fittings appear satisfactory – marginal.
-The vessel is equipped with two manual and four electric / automatic bilge pumps that appear satisfactory and the bilge is holding minimal water and oil in the engine room.
-The ventilation system consists of a blower in one engine room and natural ventilation and appears satisfactory.
-General housekeeping appears good.
+Cosmetic condition of vessel appears marginal externally and internally.
+Vessel’s external colors are white.
+Below waterline through hull fittings appear satisfactory.
+The vessel is equipped with two electric / automatic bilge pumps that appear marginal and the bilge is holding minimal water.
+The ventilation system consists of natural ventilation and appears satisfactory.
+General housekeeping appears satisfactory.